-Cash and cash equivalents were \$130.7 million at December 31, 2002 as compared to \$150.7 million at December 31, 2001.
-The two major reasons for this \$20.0 million decrease were the acquisition of the assets of Thames Pharmacal Company, Inc. and our facilities expansion programs.
-The increase in sales caused trade accounts receivable to increase by 68%, to \$69.0 million at December 31, 2002, from \$41.1 million at year-end 2001.
-Inventory levels increased 46% from December 31, 2001 to December 31, 2002, primarily to support increased sales.
-Shareholders' equity increased from \$218.4 million at December 31, 2001 to \$269.1 million at December 31, 2002, principally due to net income contribution to retained earnings and tax benefits related to the exercise of stock options.
+Cash and cash equivalents increased by \$28.4 million to \$159.1 million at December 31, 2003.
+During 2003, we completed two private placements of bonds to institutional investors in Israel in the aggregate amount of \$110 million, primarily to fund our capital expansion programs.
+Our increase in sales caused trade accounts receivable to increase by 75%, to \$120.5 million at December 31, 2003.
+Inventory levels increased 99% from December 31, 2002 to December 31, 2003, primarily due to strategic API acquisitions and to support increased level of sales.
+Shareholders' equity increased from \$269.1 million at December 31, 2002 to \$347.4 million at December 31, 2003, principally due to net income contribution to retained earnings and tax benefits related to the exercise of stock options.

-We generated cash from operations amounting to \$29.6 million for the year ended December 31, 2002 as compared to \$27.4 million in the prior year.
-The increase in cash from operations is the result of increases in net income, amortization and depreciation, which were partially offset by other working capital items.
+We generated cash from operations amounting to \$5.2 million for the year ended December 31, 2003 as compared to \$29.6 million in the prior year.
+The decrease in cash from operations is the result of increases in trade receivables and inventory, which were partially offset by higher amortization and depreciation, higher net income and other working capital items.

-Our long-term debt (including current maturities of \$8.0 million) outstanding as of December 31, 2002 was approximately \$55.1 million and was comprised of the following:
+Our long-term debt outstanding as of December 31, 2003 was approximately \$181.4 million, including current maturities of \$24.4 million, and was comprised of the following:

-o bonds payable of \$20.7 million;

-o obligations of \$29.7 million under a bank credit agreement;
+- bonds payable of \$130.4 million; - obligations of \$29.7 million under a bank credit agreement; and